OrchardCMS/OrchardCore/src/docs/guides/decoupled-cms/README.md

 }
 ```

-!!! warning "Release packages"
-    If you are not using preview feed packages then this method is called `GetContentItemByAliasAsync(string alias)`.

 The changes consist in using the `slug` name in both the route and the local property, and also use a new method to load a content item with an alias.

 - Open the page `/blogpost/new-day` which should display the exact same result, but using a more SEO and user friendly url.

 ### Generating the slug using a custom pattern

-!!! warning "Skip on dev"
-    This step is unnecessary if you use the packages from the preview feed, or the source code from the __dev__ branch.
-If you still follow these steps you'll notice the configuration is already defined.

 The __Alias Part__ provides some custom settings in order to let it be generated automatically.
 In our case we want it to be generated from the __Title__, automatically.
-To provide such patterns the CMS uses a templating language named __Liquid__, together with some custom functions to manipulate content items properties.
+To provide such patterns the CMS uses a templating language named __Liquid__, together with some custom functions to manipulate content items' properties.
+Orchard provides a generally suitable default pattern.

 - Edit the content definition of Blog Post, and for the __Alias Part__ click on __Edit__.
-- In the __Pattern__ textbox enter `{{ ContentItem.DisplayText | slugify }}`, then click __Save__.
+- In the __Pattern__ textbox note the pre-filled pattern:

 ![Edit Alias Pattern](images/alias-pattern.jpg)